Hisham II of Córdoba: Reign

 In 976, at the age of 10, Hisham II succeeded his father Al-Hakam II as Caliph of Córdoba.
 Hisham II was a minor at the time of his accession and therefore unfit to rule.
 In order to benefit the Caliphate, his mother Subh was aided by first minister Jafar al-Mushafi to act as regents with Abu ʿĀmir Muḥammad (better known as "Almanzor") as her steward.
 In 978 Almanzor manipulated his way into the position of royal chamberlain.
 In an attempt to position himself as a prospective ruler of the Caliphate, Almanzor and General Ghalib al-Siklabi sabotaged the brother of Al-Hakam II who was set to succeed his brother and become the next Caliph of Córdoba.
 Still too young to rule, Hisham II handed the reins of power over to Almanzor in 981, who became the de facto leader of the Caliphate until his death in 1002.

 Almanzor perpetuated his position as the omnipotent ruler in charge of the empire while he exiled Hisham II and essentially kept him prisoner for most of his reign as the third Caliph of Córdoba.
 With his countless successful campaigns against Christian powers in the Spanish North such as Barcelona in 985, León in 988, as well as a major strike on the church of St. James in the Galician city of Santiago de Compostela in 998, Almanzor is known for bringing the Caliphate of Córdoba to its apex of power in Islamic Iberian history.

-In 1002, after the death of his father (Almanzor), Abd al-Malik became the ruler of the Caliphate and led successful campaigns against Navarre and Barcelona.
-In 1008 Abd al-Rahman Sanchuelo is said to have poisoned his brother (Abd al-Malik al-Muzaffar) which led to his death in October 1008.
-In February 1009, while Abd al-Rahman Sanchuelo was waging war against Alfonso V in León, Muhammad II al-Mahdi usurped the throne from Hisham II then held him hostage in Córdoba.
+In 1002, after the death of Almanzor, his son Abd al-Malik became the ruler of the Caliphate and led successful campaigns against Navarre and Barcelona.
+In October 1008 Abd al-Malik died, potentially poisoned by his brother Abd al-Rahman Sanchuelo.
+In February 1009, while Abd al-Rahman Sanchuelo was waging war against Alfonso V in León, Muhammad II al-Mahdi, a member of another branch of the Umayyad dynasty, usurped the throne from Hisham II and held him hostage in Córdoba.